 The agency declined to comment further.

 Trump said Sunday: “As currently led, by fine people, I believe very much in our intelligence agencies.”

-The discrepancies between Putin and American officials weren't worth debating when other security issues require the two men's attention
+The discrepancies between Putin and American officials weren’t worth debating when other security issues require the two men’s attention, Trump said Saturday.

 “You are not going to get into an argument, you are going to start talking about Syria and the Ukraine,” he said.